LeroibakiTeboho/pizza-paradise/README.md

 Menu Updates: Regularly update the menu with new pizzas, prices, and descriptions.
 Remove items that are no longer available.

-Images: Use high-quality images of pizzas and the restaurant.
+Images: Use high-quality photos of pizzas and the restaurant.
 Update these regularly.

 About Us: Keep the "About Us" section current with any changes in our story or values.